mleary/mleary/README.md

 - :briefcase: For my day job, I’m currently focused on advancing Gen AI capabilities across Markel, a specialty insurance carrier.

 - :mortar_board: I’m generally intrigued by many topics at once, but I am currently focused on a few larger projects/topics:

   - :rocket: Building a personal AI assistant for my family.

-  - :package: Having built several internal R packages and Python modules for data science work, I am delving into more advanced package management
+  - :package: I've built multiple internal R packages and Python modules for data science work, and I'm exploring more advanced package management.

-  - :triangular_ruler: Measuring / Assessing the quality of LLM outputs to better align their output with work objectives.
+  - :triangular_ruler: Measuring / Assessing the quality of LLM outputs in a objective and reproducible manner.

 -------